What are dental fillings?

 Different types of metals and resins are used in dentistry to replace and rehabilitate teeth structures.
 Plastic and resin teeth fillings are commonly used as restorative solutions and do not have adverse responses.
 Metal fillings can potentially have allergic or toxin reactions.

 Types of Dental Fillings

-Good for fillings in kids teeth, or as a temporary filling, or in a patient with a lot of decay.
+Suitable for fillings in kids’ teeth, as a temporary filling, or in a patient with a lot of decay.

-Glass ionomer is administered to the caries affected dentin, which minimizes the amount of natural tooth required to restore the tooth when compared to standard composite resin.
+Glass ionomer is applied to caries affected dentin.
+The result helps minimise the amount of natural tooth required to restore the tooth compared to standard composite resin.

 Composite Fillings (plastic – acrylic resin)

-Composite resin is generally the first line of defense for damaged, fractured teeth.
-It is also highly utilized to fight against cavities.
-Composite fillings are a cost effective method to repairing damaged teeth.
+Composite resin is the first line of defence for damaged, fractured teeth.
+Composite fillings are a cost-effective and highly utilised method to treat cavities.